piandpower/MetagenomeDB/doc/index.rst

 **MetagenomeDB** is a Python_-based toolkit designed to easily store, retrieve and annotate metagenomic sequences.
 This documentation attempts to explain everything you need to know to use **MetagenomeDB**.

 :doc:`introduction`
 	Introduction to the MetagenomeDB toolkit.

-:doc:`installation`
+:doc:`installation/index`
 	How to install the MetagenomeDB toolkit (latest version: |release|).

-.. :doc:`tutorial`
+:doc:`tutorial/index`
-..
-How to use MetagenomeDB for common tasks.
+	How to use MetagenomeDB to perform common tasks.

+:doc:`examples/index`
+	Examples of use.

 :doc:`api/index`
 	Documentation for the Python library.

 :doc:`tools/index`
 	Documentation for the command-line tools.

 .. toctree::
 	:hidden:

 	introduction
-	installation
-	tutorial
+	installation/index
+	tutorial/index
+	examples/index
 	api/index
 	tools/index